 3. Incidents should be reported within 10 calendar days.

-4. If the grievance is accepted, the umpire shall be given the opportunity to respond to the grievance in writing.
+4. If the grievance is accepted, the official shall be given the opportunity to respond to the grievance in writing.

 5. The Ethics Committee may take other steps necessary to properly determine the outcome of